Colin Chapman: Innovations and legacy

 Inspired by Jim Hall, Chapman was among those who helped introduce aerodynamics into Formula One car design.
 Lotus used the concept of positive aerodynamic downforce, through the addition of wings, at a Tasman Formula race in early 1968, although Ferrari and Brabham were the first to use them in a Formula One race at the 1968 Belgian Grand Prix.
 Early versions, in 1968 and 1969, were mounted 3 ft or so above the car, to operate in 'clean air' (air that would not otherwise be disturbed by the passage of the car).
 The underdesigned wings and struts failed regularly, however, compelling the FIA to require the wing mounting hardware to be attached directly to the sprung chassis.
 Chapman also originated the movement of radiators away from the front of the car to the sides, to decrease frontal area (lowering aerodynamic drag) and centralising weight distribution.
 These concepts remain features of virtually all high performance racing cars today.

-Chapman was also an innovator in the business end of racing.
-He was among the first entrants in Formula One to turn their cars into rolling billboards for non-automotive products, initially with the cigarette brands Gold Leaf and, most famously, John Player Special.

-Chapman, working with Tony Rudd and Peter Wright, pioneered the first Formula One use of "ground effect", where a low pressure was created under the car by use of venturis, generating suction (downforce) which held it securely to the road whilst cornering.
+Chapman, working with Tony Rudd and Peter Wright, pioneered the first Formula One use of "ground effect", where a low pressure was created under the car by use of the Venturi effect, generating suction (downforce) which held it securely to the road whilst cornering.
 Early designs utilized sliding "skirts" which made contact with the ground to keep the area of low pressure isolated.